-Valuation Rolls 1895
+Valuation Rolls 1885

-The new records, comprising 2,095,707 indexed names and 75,565 digital images, cover every kind of building, structure or property in Scotland which was assessed in 1895 as having a rateable value.
+The new records comprise 1,441,484 indexed names and 77,238 digital images (taken from 144 volumes of Valuation Rolls), and cover every kind of building, structure or property in Scotland which was assessed in 1885 as having a rateable value.